jcuga/golongpoll/HttpLongPollAPI.md

 server := &http.Server{Addr: "127.0.0.1:8081", Handler: mux}
 ```

 One can also wrap these handlers with their own logic instead of serving them directly.
-See [Examples](../examples/), namely the [authentication](../examples/authentication/) one on how to wrap these with HEADER based auth checks.
+See [Examples](../examples/README.md), namely the `authentication` one on how to wrap these with header-based auth checks.

 ## Subscribe
-`LongpollManager.SubscriptionHandler` can be served on whatever URL desired.
-There are many ways to do this in golang, for example:
+`LongpollManager.SubscriptionHandler`

 ### Request Query Parameters
 The subscription handler use the following `HTTP GET` query parameters: